 The goal is to keep in contact without cluttering your recruiter’s inbox or voice mail.
 A quick message each year on your work anniversary is a great place to start.
 Other noteworthy events may include promotions, career or employment changes, recently earned certifications or degrees, relocations and of course new job searches.

 Would you like to work with a top-level recruiter?
-United Talent’s family owned staffing agency has been serving West Virginia and the surrounding states for five decades.
-Call Us today and let us put our expertise to work for you!
+United Talent’s family owned staffing agency serving Georgia, West Virginia, and the surrounding states.
+Contact us today and let us put our expertise to work for you!